18 Sep How to Stop Overeating

 Step One.
 Drink a ton of water.
-Some of you say you are hungry all the time and that is why you eat so much, but there is a high likelihood that you are just thirsty.
-Often time’s hunger can be mistaken for thirst.
-So drink more WATER, because it’s good for you.
-Drink a glass of water before every meal to prevent overeating, and drink consistently throughout the day.
+Some people say they are hungry all the time and that is why they end up overeating.
+However, often time’s hunger can be mistaken for thirst.
+So there is a chance you are not hungry all the time, but instead you are dehydrated.
+So drink more water!
+Drink consistently throughout the day and have a glass of water before every meal to prevent overeating.
 Drinking plenty of water throughout the day also helps prevent bloating.

 Step Three.
 Don’t buy the things that you know you will eat too much of.
 If you are someone who can eat an entire bag of pretzels in one sitting, don’t buy pretzels.
-This applies to ALL foods (except vegetables, like broccoli); if you know you could easily eat too much bread in one sitting – don’t keep it in your house all the time.
-I’m not saying to completely take these foods out of your diet, but you should make them something special that you can eat when you go OUT or at someone else’s home.
-Buy them when you are going to a friend’s house and then leave the leftovers there.
-I’ve done this with certain foods, and trust me it works.
-I’ve caved sometimes and bought stuff anyway for myself, and then I do exactly what I knew I would do, binge.
-And everyone knows how terrible it feels after you’ve stuffed your face.
+If you have a weakness for sweets – don’t keep any in your house.
+I’m not saying to completely take these foods out of your diet, but you should only enjoy eating them when you go out to eat.
+I love chips and salsa, but I also have no self control.
+Instead of taking them out of my diet, I always bring a bag of chips and a jar of salsa to friend gatherings and holidays.
+This way I can eat my favorite food, but I can also leave the leftovers for my friends to eat.
+Everyone knows how terrible it feels after you’ve stuffed your face.
 So don’t even put the temptation there.

 Step Four.
 Don’t let yourself get bored.
 I know that when I have a busy day, I don’t really get hungry.
 That’s because I’m moving and doing things, and I’m NOT BORED.
 If you are at home and have nothing to do, find something active or productive to do.
 Otherwise you will probably end up sitting on the couch and eating.